Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 	# no Show/Hide here: a block for a just hammer
 	# (without quality or rarity conditions) is not generated
 	# this might be useful if you would like the rest of hammers
-	# to be catched later eg for a chromatic orb recipe
+	# to be catched later e.g. for a chromatic orb recipe
 }
 </pre>
 </td>